7 Tips to Help You Stop Making Holiday Shopping Mistakes

 Don't Buy to Impress

 It is tempting when you finally have some money to go out and buy extravagant gifts for everyone on your list.
-You may want to buy an extra nice gift for your parents or a close friend, but try not to go overboard on everyone’s gift.
-Most people would prefer a well-thought out gift that matches their personality and interests to something you bought simply for how much it cost you.
-You should be able to see when you are crossing that line.
+You may want to buy an extra nice gift for your parents or a close friend, but try not to go overboard on gifts.
+Plus, most people would prefer a thoughtful gift rather than one that's simply expensive.

 Don't Forget Anyone